vonnagy/log-receiver/README.md

 # log-receiver

-A barebones Scala app, which can easily be deployed to Heroku.
+This is a service that receives logs from Heroku drains and forwards them on to storage or processors.
+It is written in Scala, which can easily be deployed to Heroku.

 This application support the [Getting Started with Scala on Heroku](https://devcenter.heroku.com/articles/getting-started-with-scala) article - check it out.